Digital Walkie Talkies Vs Analogue Walkie Talkies

 There are two types of two way radio systems or walkie talkies as they are more commonly known, analogue and digital.
 Analogue walkie talkies were introduced globally in 1933 however, the U.S military were using them for more then twenty years prior to their official global introduction.
-There are major differences between the two, with analogue using archaic operative tech, and digital using more advanced, digital specifications.
+There are major differences between the two, with analogue using archaic operative tech, and digital using more advanced specifications.

-Digital technology has revolutionised the media and technology industries in such a significant way however, how do digital two way radios weigh up against their older counterparts?
+Digital technology has revolutionised the media and technology industries in such a significant way however, how do newer two way radios weigh up against their older counterparts?
 In this article, we will outline the major differences between the two types of technology, and highlight the advantages and disadvantages of both digital and analogue two way radios.

 Analogue radio technology was introduced publically in 1933, their simplistic tech makes them reliable and user-friendly.
 They utilize sinusoidal value waveforms to communicate voice signals in a continuous wave.The simplistic radio wave is transmitted using frequency modulation and requires minimal technological systems to operate efficiently.
 They successfully send vocal sound without any digital interruption, they also utilize bandwidth providing organisations and businesses with a very reliable communicative method.